statikfintechllc/Ascend-Institute/docs/README.md

 > [!WARNING]
 >
-> GremlinGPT is not a chatbot.
+> This Institute is not traditional.
 It’s a mutation.
+A Divergence.
+A system Awakening.
+>
 > It won’t stay small.
 It won’t stay still.
 >
 > This repo may recursively alter how you think about code, autonomy, and yourself.
 >
-> Proceed only if you’re ready to jailbreak your cognition
 > To end Wall-Streets rain on Capital.
-> To bring Power back to the People
+> To bring Power back to the People.
+>
+> 🍻 To Autonomous Sovereignty and Human Finacial Liberation 🍻

 ---